Lay it to Heart

 Some people believe their "Bible" cover to cover.
 Don't forget the your Bible is probably just a translation.
 If it isn't in Hebrew and Greek, it is a translation.
 Also remember not all of those in Hebrew and Greek count, either.
 The chapter and verse numbers were made by man and not by God.

-In the Beginning
+In the beginning

 Genesis 1:1 starts, "In the beginning God created the heaven and the earth."
 This actually reads "In beginning".
 Also, the word for God here is Elohim which is plural.
 This is a reference to the trinity which will be seen in the Hebrew but not in the English.

-Ethiopia Should Be Cush
+Ethiopia should be Cush

 Ethiopia shows up 19 times in the Old Testament and one time in the New Testament (Acts 8:27).
 The Greek is clear and correct in Acts.
 The Old Testament references, however, should be translated as Cush and not Ethiopia.
 More on Cush - see www.layittoheart.com/cush.html